MEDIA RELATIONS PORTFOLIO: PROFESSIONAL SERVICES

 Los Angeles-based contemporary artist Robert Vargas is painting his second mural installation at Orrick's new downtown Los Angeles office.
 This series of murals are the result of Unispace's Art for Impact program and are inspired by A New Way of Life (ANWOL), a holistic reentry program which provides housing, case management, pro-bono legal services, advocacy and leadership development for the formerly incarcerated.

-NATIONAL BUSINESS MEDIA PLACEMENTS
+MASS MARKET BUSINESS MEDIA PLACEMENTS

 3 Office Changes You Can Make to Support Neurodiverse Employees